Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 <p class="caption">(\#fig:chtensimulateddistribution)Simulated prices</p>
 </div>

 You can also simulate data with several built-in distributions.
-The following code produces a distribution that combines a beta, exponetial, and normal distribution.
+For example, the following code produces a distribution that combines a beta, exponential, and normal distribution.